nowyouleeme/netflix-wrapped/README.md

 - `index.tsx` is the component where our router is hosted and our pathways to the different parts of the application are rendered and defined.

 ### `backend`
+The backend directory is reponsible for handling the csv converted into a String[][] by the frontend into data that is able to be displayed by the frontend.
+It uses different components, such as an API that fetches poster links, an ML model, data organization, and using a large netlix data json to create data for the frontend.
+Here are some quick explanations of the files in backend.
+- `backend-ml` holds the code necessary for the ML model for the personality generation.
+- `data` holds our needed data.
+  - `netflix-titles.json` is an important file. it is a large data that holds movies and their attributes such as genre.
+ - `src`
+  - `main`
+    - `componenets` holds the files that create the data that will be passed in as a larger json later.
+      - `helpers` are the files that create the maps needed for the 'make' classes. it creates things such as a map that holds the movie as a key and attributes as values, and a map that holds the same form, but for only the movies/shows watched.
+      - `MakeBingeData` creates the data needed for the bingeData section.
+      - `MakeMovieSection` creates the data needed for the movie section. such as top 5 movies watched.
+      - `MakePersonality` creates the data needed for the personality section, such as 'otaku'.
+      - `MakeShowSection` creates the data needed for the shows section, such as top actors watched.
+      - `MakeTopGenres` creates the data needed for the topGenres section, the top 5 genres.
+      - `MakeTotalMin` creates total time watched.
+All shows are counted as 30 mins each, and media not in our database is also counted as 30 mins.

+    - `csv`
+    - `PosterImageGetting` holds the files needed to get the posters from an external API.
+    - `reports` is the file that holds using the data from `components` in order to combine and make a json.
+    - `server` directory holds the server file and the handlers.
+    - `Test` testing.

 ## Tests
 ### Here is a summary of our backend tests